twbs/bootstrap-npm/readme.md

 npm start
 ```

-This will compile the provided Sass file, `bootstrap-custom.scss`, into a new CSS file and open the included HTML page, `index.html`, in your browser.
+This will compile the provided Sass file, `bootstrap-custom.scss`, into a new CSS file.
+Open the included HTML page, `index.html`, in your browser to view the demo.